gerardpc/python-course/docs/programming/python_libraries/pyspark.md

 +-------------+----------+-----+------+---+-----+
 ```

-Grouping and then applying the `avg()` function to the resulting groups.
+Grouping and then applying the `sum()` function to the resulting groups.

 ```python
 df.groupBy("department","state").sum("salary","bonus").show()